Navy won the Patriot League Presidents' Cup for the first time in school history

 A former world-class competitor in the javelin, Cantello once held every national and international record in the event.
 In 1959, he set a world record in the javelin and competed for the U.S. Olympic Team the following year in the 1960 Games in Rome.
 In 1964, Sport Magazine named Cantello to its all-time track & field team and voted him the world's greatest javelin competitor.

-Cantello will be inducted to the USTFCCCA Coaches Hall of Fame in December 2013.
+Cantello was inducted to the USTFCCCA Coaches Hall of Fame on December 2013.